letitiayhho/talker_change_data_processing/README.md

 ### Main analysis

 Run statistical tests and generate output frequency tables and figures in a .html document.
+To see the results just open `src/main_analysis.html` and `src/main_analysis_maps.html` in your browser.

 ```
 R -e "rmarkdown::render('src/main_analysis.Rmd')"